supertestnet/whisper-addresses/README.md

 # TLDR

-* Whisper addresses are bitcoin addresses that are created using point addition by two or more people working together
+* Whisper addresses are bitcoin addresses that are created using point addition by two people working together
 * Only one of those people can withdraw money from the whisper address, and exchanges or governments can't know who it is
-* Point addition works like this: take two or more public keys and add them together to get a new pubkey -- the whisper address
+* Point addition works like this: take two public keys and add them together to get a new pubkey -- the whisper address
-* The only way to get the whisper address's private key is to add together all the original private keys
+* The only way to get the whisper address's private key is to add together the original two private keys
-* The money "senders" and the recipient create the whisper address, and the senders give their private keys to the money recipient
+* The money "sender" uses the recipient's pubkey to create a whisper address, then gives the second private key to the recipient

 # Intro